 Notice to all Sheltie Lovers: Please do not use the product Trifexis for Heartworm prevention...it appears to be is causing great harm to many shelties.
 At first I thought it was a rumor but too many sheltie breeders are reporting that they are having severe reactions to this product including some deaths.
 The reactions can be immediate or delayed for months until you dog is too debilitated to recover.
 It is also causing seizures in shelties.
 Use a single ingredient heartworm product and a topical for fleas and space them out do not use a combination.
 All my current shelties are MDR1-N/N but that does not seem to change the fact that they react negatively to Trifexis.

 I have no pups available at this time.
+Unfortunately Jolene decided to miss and is not pregnant, will breed her again in late Spring.

 October 21 , 2014: The Megan x Cooper littermates turn 15 weeks old.